Helping brands connect with their audience

 • How do you feel about women being a part of your club?

-LAUNCHING A NEW BRAND IN AN EMERGING SPORTS MARKET
+LAUNCHING A NEW brand IN AN EMERGING SPORTS MARKET

 Overview: I took an ethnographic approach by observing the basketball community in person, speaking to experts and attending professional or grassroots events.